If you have any questions or feedback, pleasefill out this form

 -

-- Therefore, NFT should not be considered as DRM (Digital Rights Management).
+- Therefore, an NFT cannot be considered as DRM (Digital Rights Management).

-- Your work data will not be stored on the blockchain (emphasizing again, only the token and URL are on the chain).
+- Your work's data will not be on-chain (to emphasize again, only the token and URL are on-chain).

 -

-NFT does not represent ownership or copyright of the artwork; it only proves that you own the token.
+An NFT is not ownership of the work nor copyright; it merely proves that you own this token.

-- This token will point to a specific URL that displays the content of the artwork.
+- This token will point to a specific URL, which displays the content of the work.

 -

-Similarly, since it's a URL, the content can be controlled by the domain owner.
+Similarly, since it's a URL, the domain owner can control its content.

-- From this perspective, NFT is not truly decentralized.
+- From this perspective, NFTs are not truly decentralized.

 -

-Likewise, the displayed content can vary depending on different marketplaces.
+Likewise, the displayed content can vary depending on the marketplace.

-- Display A on OpenSea, display B elsewhere.
+- It might show A on OpenSea and B elsewhere.

 -

-Once it is on the blockchain, the record will exist forever, with no opportunity for delisting or deletion.
+Once on-chain, the record is permanent; there is no chance for delisting or deletion.

-- For example, if you buy an NFT and it appears normal on platform A but shows a DeepFake adult video on platform B,
+- For example, if you buy an NFT that displays normally on A but shows some DeepFake pornographic video on B.

-- and you are caught distributing or spreading adult content (if operating under a real-name system, the transaction itself is anonymous).
+- Then, you could be implicated in distributing and spreading that pornographic video (especially if operating under a real-name system, as the transaction itself is anonymous).

 -

-How should the proceeds from transactions on NFTs be handled?
+How should the income from trading NFTs be handled?

-- If it follows the virtual currency real-name system like in Japan, the national tax agency will fully investigate.
+- If it follows a real-name system like in Japan, the tax authorities will have no trouble tracing it.

-- How the tax system differentiates will need to be consulted with lawyers and tax professionals.
+- How the tax system differentiates this is something to consult with lawyers or tax professionals.

-However, most articles emphasize the value of "digital collectibles," but if you don't understand how NFTs fundamentally work, you are essentially giving money to scammers, and there is no way to regulate such things.
-Recently, a 30-year-old woman fell into a scam believing in the dream of getting rich through virtual currency and ended up committing suicide.
+However, most articles emphasize the value of "digital collectibles."
+But if you don't understand how NFTs fundamentally operate, you're essentially just handing money to scammers, with no regulatory oversight.
+Recently, a 30-year-old woman tragically took her own life after falling for a scam after believing in the dream of getting rich through cryptocurrency.